fieldtrip/website/faq/how_are_the_different_head_and_mri_coordinate_systems_defined.md

 - the x-axis passes through LPA and RPA.
 Positive x is right.
 - the y-axis passes through the nasion and is orthogonal to the x-axis.
 Positive y is anterior
 - the z-axis is orthogonal to x and y.
 Positive z is superior.

 If you prefer to consider the center of the sphere to coincide with the origin of the coordinate system, the principal axes will not go exactly through the external landmarks (i.e. fiducials).
 The reason for the shift in the negative z-direction of LPA, RPA and Nasion is that, after the shift, the electrodes better fit on the spherical head model.
 I.e. the nose and ears are not in the middle of the sphere, but are lower.

 See also [this documentation](http://wiki.besa.de/index.php?title=Electrodes_and_Surface_Locations) on the BESA wiki.

 ## Details of the CapTrack coordinate system

 **CapTrack** is the name of a device manufactured by the company [Brain Products](http://pressrelease.brainproducts.com/captrak/).
 CapTrack consists of a hand held scanner featuring two cameras that track EEG electrodes on a subject's scalp.
 CapTrack makes use of LEDs inbuilt into the EEG electrodes manufactured by Brain Products and calculates the 3D coordinates by comparing each LED position with the position of three "special LED" positions.
 These special LEDs form the coordinate system and are placed as fiducials onto anatomical landmarks (nasion, right and left preauricular points) on the subject's head.

-The coordinates of each electrode are defined in millimeters x,y,z with respect to the following coordinate syste
+The coordinates of each electrode are defined in millimeters as [x,y,z] with respect to the following coordinate system:

 - the X-axis goes from LPA towards RPA
 - the Y-axis goes orthogonally to the X-axis and towards (through) NAS
 - the Z-axis goes orthogonally to the X-Y-plane towards the vertex If the ears are not symmetric, the origin will not be precisely between the ears but shifted to one side.
 E.g., if the right ear is more to the front, the origin will be shifted to the right.
   See below a visualization of the coordinate system.

 {% include image src="/assets/img/faq/how_are_the_different_head_and_mri_coordinate_systems_defined/captrack.png" width="300" %}

 ## Details of the Chieti ITAB coordinate system